eduardostarling/restio/docs/source/FRAMEWORK.md

 - Data Access Object
 - Transaction

 On high level, Transactions are supposed to coordinate contexts of operations on a remote REST API.
-Transactions benefit from the relationship between Data Access Object's and Models to decide how models are persisted on the remote server.
+Transactions benefit from the relationship between Data Access Objects and Models to decide how models are persisted on the remote server.

 Below, a you will find more detailed explanations of each module and how we can connect them together.